CiscoDevNet/terraform-provider-cml2/docs/resources/link.md

 page_title: "cml2_link Resource - terraform-provider-cml2"
 subcategory: ""
 description: |-
-  A CML lab resource represents a CML lab.
-At create time, lab title, lab description and lab notes can be provided
+  A link resource represents a CML link.
+At create time, the lab ID, source and destination node ID are required.
+Interface slots are optional.
+By default, the next free interface slot is used.
 ---

 # cml2_link (Resource)

-A CML lab resource represents a CML lab.
-At create time, lab title, lab description and lab notes can be provided
+A link resource represents a CML link.
+At create time, the lab ID, source and destination node ID are required.
+Interface slots are optional.
+By default, the next free interface slot is used.